amfoss/praveshan/README.md

 > You should probably try this - https://github.com/amfoss/star-me

 > *PAUSE*: I know you have already starred this repository, but why don't you fork it too.
-I think you know about fork.
+I think you know about the fork.
 If not, please see the top right side and click on the fork button and select the user.
 That's it!
 You are awesome.
 You just forked a repository.
 Keep on going. :+1:

 ---------------------------

 ### 1. We Want YOU to Introduce :grinning:

-Vipin Pavithran, the founder and chief mentor of the club, as well as others in the club are excited to welcome you on-board!
-Why don't you write us an email addressing them all.
-Checkout your email, you must have recieved a mail under the thread name, `FOSS@Amrita - Freshers Introduction Mail`.
+Vipin Pavithran, the founder and chief mentor of the club, as well as others in the club,  are excited to welcome you onboard!
+Why don't you write us an email addressing them all?
+Check out your email, you must have received a mail under the thread name, `FOSS@Amrita - Freshers Introduction Mail`.
 Send in a mail replying the thread, which answers the following -

    - About You
    - What according to you is FOSS@Amrita?